jasiegert/traj_c/README.md

 I've written this tool with a background in computational chemistry.
 If you're unfamiliar with this field, you might want to check out the [Theoretical Background](docs/THEORY.md).

+## Warning #

+This program is still under development.
+It's mostly meant for analysis of simple trajectories, where all atoms of the same element are chemically equivalent and can be evaluated as a group.
+If you require a more powerful tool, you might want to check out [TRAVIS](http://www.travis-analyzer.de/), the program that inspired this project.

 ## Installation #

 In order to build the executable, simply invoke `make`.
 This will build all the necessary object files and an executable traj_analyzer.
 You can remove the object files with `make clean`.